-Pursuant to 19 CFR 351.414(c)(1), the Department calculates weighted-average dumping margins by comparing weighted-average normal values to weighted-average export prices (or constructed export prices) (i.e., the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
-In less-than-fair-value investigations, the Department examines whether to compare weighted-average normal values with the export prices (or constructed export prices) of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern the Department's examination of this question in the context of administrative reviews, the Department nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.11
+Pursuant to 19 CFR 351.414(c)(1), Commerce calculates weighted-average dumping margins by comparing weighted-average normal values to weighted-average export prices (EPs) (or constructed export prices (CEPs)) (i.e., the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
+In less-than-fair-value investigations, Commerce examines whether to compare weighted-average normal values with the EPs or CEPs of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in less-than-fair-value investigations.